 Program History and Overview: Calliope: East Bay Music & Arts, a secular nonprofit arts organization with the mission of “building community and advancing social justice through the arts”, has the unique advantage of being housed at St. Alban’s Episcopal Church.
 St. Alban’s, with aesthetically beautiful, welcoming spaces and gorgeous acoustics, is also home to a very fine historic pipe organ; a 1914 Hook and Hastings instrument which was originally designed and built for the Sisters of the Presentation Convent in San Francisco.

-St. Alban’s beloved longtime organist, the late Dr. Richard Cushman, (add link to bio) had a lifetime passion both for organ music and for teaching, and was dedicated to keeping organ music alive as an art form by training young organists in the discipline.
+St. Alban’s beloved longtime organist, the late Dr. Richard Cushman, (see below for his bio) had a lifetime passion both for organ music and for teaching, and was dedicated to keeping organ music alive as an art form by training young organists in the discipline.
 When he died unexpectedly in December of 2024 he had just started working with two new students.

 Inspired by Dr. Cushman’s legacy and sudden passing, Calliope began work with St. Alban’s leadership on the creation of this special organ scholarship program: one where rising young keyboard musicians, with our support, can study with a highly qualified organist (who himself originally trained with Dr. Cushman!) to become accomplished organists who can, in turn, hone their craft by playing for the Calliope and St. Alban’s communities.
-The program is slated to launch in May of 2025.
+The program launched in May of 2025 and currently has 3 students.

 About Dr. Richard Cushman